Azure/aks-engine/docs/topics/get-logs.md

 If you choose to pass your own custom log collection script, make sure it zips all relevant files to file `"/tmp/logs.zip"` for Linux and `"%TEMP%\{NodeName}.zip"` for Windows.
 Needless to say, the custom script should only query for troubleshooting information and it should not change the cluster or node configuration.

+### Upload logs to Storage Container

+Logs collected by the scripts can be persisted on a Storage Container on Azure or custom cloud `with AAD identity system` if the SAS URL of the storage container is provided by setting `--storage-container-sas-url`.
+Custom cloud with identity system of adfs does not currently support upload logs.

+The storage container SAS URL can be constructed by adding the storage container name into the Blob Service SAS URL acquired from "Shared access signature" page on the Storage Account.

+For example, if the Blob Service SAS URL is "https://safortest.blob.core.windows.net/?sv=yyyy-mm-dd&ss=xxxx&srt=xxx&sp=xxxxxxx&se=yyyy-mm-ddThh:mm:ssZ&st=yyyy-mm-ddThh:mm:ssZ&spr=https&sig=XXXXXXXXXXXXXXXXXXXXX" and the Storage Container name is "sample-container", then then storage container SAS URL will be "https://safortest.blob.core.windows.net/`sample-container`?sv=yyyy-mm-dd&ss=xxxx&srt=xxx&sp=xxxxxxx&se=yyyy-mm-ddThh:mm:ssZ&st=yyyy-mm-ddThh:mm:ssZ&spr=https&sig=XXXXXXXXXXXXXXXXXXXXX"

 ## Usage

 Assuming that you have a cluster deployed and the API model originally used to deploy that cluster is stored at `_output/<dnsPrefix>/apimodel.json`, then you can collect logs running a command like: